-- 2.1.
-For the purpose of this policy a set of definitions will be outlined, in accordance with the surveillance code of conduct: - Surveillance monitoring the movements and behaviour of individuals; this can include video, audio or live footage.
-For the purpose of this policy only video and audio footage will be applicable. - Overt surveillance any use of surveillance for which authority does not fall under the Regulation of Investigatory Powers Act 2000.
+For the purpose of this policy a set of definitions will be outlined, in accordance with the surveillance code of conduct:

+- Surveillance monitoring the movements and behaviour of individuals; this can include video, audio or live footage.
+For the purpose of this policy only video and audio footage will be applicable. - Overt surveillance surveillance which is clearly visible and signposted around the school and does not fall under the Regulation of Investigatory Powers Act 2000. - Covert surveillance any use of surveillance which is intentionally not shared with the subjects it is recording.
+Subjects will not be informed of such surveillance.

-- Covert surveillance any use of surveillance which is intentionally not shared with the subjects it is recording.
-Subjects will not be informed of such surveillance. - 2.2.
-Richardson Dees Primary School does not condone the use of covert surveillance when monitoring the school's staff, pupils and/or volunteers.
-Covert surveillance will only be operable in extreme circumstances. - 2.3.
-Any overt surveillance footage will be clearly signposted around the school.
+The school School does not condone the use of covert surveillance when monitoring the school's staff, pupils and/or volunteers.
+Covert surveillance will only be operable in extreme circumstances.